-This method helps you to import dump packets from a capture file for further study.
-Wireshark supports several formats,
+This method helps import dump packets from a capture file for further study.
+Wireshark supports several formats.

 3. Export to a capture file

-Wireshark helps you to save the tests as a capture file to work on them later.
+Wireshark helps you save the tests as a capture file to work on later.

 The formats are supported: